-What Is Rosehip Oil Good For?
+What Is Rosehip Oil Good for?

 Rosehip oil is good for so many things!
 It helps reduce acne scars, rosacea, dryness, oil imbalances, dark circles, aging, etc.—the list goes on.
 It's also all natural and does not contain harsh chemicals and mystery ingredients.
-Maybe like me and have hopped around from moisturizer to moisturizer (my gosh can they be expensive) to find the perfect one.
+Maybe you're like me and have hopped around from moisturizer to moisturizer (my gosh can they be expensive) to find the perfect one.
 Well, here's your solution.

 How Rosehip Oil Helped My Skin

 You could say I'm pre-rosacea.
-It runs in my family and I have fair skin, so I am sensitive to the elements.
-My jawlines and jowls dry out in the winter and my T-zone is generally acne-prone.
+It runs in my family, and I have fair skin, so I am sensitive to the elements.
+My jawlines and jowls dry out in the winter, and my T-zone is generally acne-prone.

 I started rosehip oil both morning and night.
-I like it because it's not a thick oil but it's not runny and thin either and a little goes a long way.
+I like it because it's not a thick oil, but it's not runny and thin either, and a little goes a long way.
 My skin takes to it very well and absorbs the moisture.
 Of all the oils I've tried, this is the lightest.

 The results have been amazing.
 The first day I used rosehip oil on my face, my husband commented on how I looked refreshed.
 My redness and scarring have diminished.
 My skin is less dry.
-My skin hydration has balanced out all over my face and I had a reduction in breakouts and the severity of my breakouts.
+My skin hydration has balanced out all over my face, and I had a reduction in breakouts and the severity of my breakouts.

 How to Use Rosehip Oil